 No 2: Trailside Museum and Zoo

-This outing is particularly enjoyable for kids and it is also educational for parents.
-The majority of the animals on site are being rehabilitated from injuries in the wild or when in captivity.
+This outing is particularly enjoyable for kids and it is also educational for adults.
+The majority of the animals on site are being rehabilitated from injuries suffered in the wild or in captivity.

 Whether you’re a history buff or your kids are interested in history, the West Point museum has an amazing collection of artifacts and models.
 The showcases are filled with objects, models and both educational and interesting information.

-In addition, they have a cannon collection in the basement that will leave you in awe.
-The museum is open daily from 10:30am-4: 15 pm and is always free (a donation is always appreciated).
+In addition, they have a cannon collection in the lowest basement that will leave you in awe.
+The museum is Open Daily from 10:30am-4: 15 pm and is always free (a donation is always appreciated).

 Take a Hike – Weather permitting, the Hudson Valley offers an abundance of hiking trails in every single county.

-I can’t wait to make a list and start exploring some of these places myself.
+I plan to start researching walking trails and I can’t wait to make a list and start exploring some new places.